arnoesterhuizen/clickatell-overview-http/README.md

 ## `apimsgid`

-A unique ID we return that can be used to refer to a message submitted to our servers.
+A unique ID we return that can be used to reference a message sent via our servers.
 The `apimsgid` is a 32 character hexadecimal string.
+See also [`momsgid`](#momsgid) for a received message.

 ## `callback`